Trailblazers in Aging Awards Past Winners

 George Fernandez, President and CEO, Color & Culture

-George Fernandez, President and CEO of Color & Culture, has spent his career working to transform lives by embracing all cultural identities and meeting the needs of diverse and underserved communities.
-His approach is to meet people where they are, break down all barriers that stand in the way, and build an authentic and trustworthy relationship with community partners who have the power to help.
+George Fernandez has spent his career working to transform lives by embracing all cultural identities and meeting the needs of diverse and underserved communities.
+His approach is to meet people where they are, break down all barriers, and build authentic relationships with community partners.

-During the pandemic, Fernandez led the development of the Community-Accessible Testing & Educate (CATE) mobile response initiative to reach older adults disproportionately impacted by the virus.
-CATE has since provided hundreds of thousands of COVID-19 tests and vaccinations, flu shots, bilingual education, and personal protective equipment at no cost and regardless of health insurance, documentation, language, employment status, or any other barrier that previously limited those in need from receiving essential health resources.
+During the pandemic, Fernandez led the Community-Accessible Testing & Educate (CATE) mobile response initiative to reach older adults disproportionately impacted by the virus, providing COVID-19 tests, vaccinations, flu shots, bilingual education, and personal protective equipment.

 — George Fernandez, President and CEO, Color & Culture